peter88213/yw-cnv/docs/template/help.md

 #### Document overall

-- If a document language (Language code acc. to ISO 639-1 and country code acc. to ISO 3166-2) is detected in the source document during conversion to yw7 format, these codes are set as yWriter project variables.
+- If a document language (Language code acc. to ISO 639-1 and country code acc. to ISO 3166-2) is detected in the source document during conversion to yw7 format, these codes are set as yw7 project variables.

 - If language code and country code exist as project variables during conversion from yw7 format, they are inserted into the generated ODF document.